maplight/votersedge-voting-info/README.md

 - for now use the name of the county in the file, and we will make a lookup tool to get the county id.

 ### Image style guide

 ### Administration and publishing workflow
 For now, the page templates are all set up, and are in a Dropbox folder which will be synced with a git repository in a private Bitbucket account.

 ### Spanish translation
 Content in the 'es' folder should use the structure of the en folder as a model.
-After we determine what content goes in the voting guide and copy edit it to an appropriate reading level, we can translate it.
-It would be great to have a translator get familiar with our system as early as possible.